LukasMurdock/cse-174/Assignment-02.md

 ## Assignment 02

+*Want a shortcut to this page?
+Type in `cse-a2.lukas.icu` into the search bar and it’ll redirect you here!*

 Assignment: Read from a file containing the following
 ```
 5 H a  p p  y  4 F a l l  5 B